bamit99/Document-Information-Extractor/README.md

 # AutomatedQuestionnaire

-A sophisticated Python-based application that leverages Large Language Models (LLMs) to automatically generate and process questionnaires from various document formats.
-This tool is designed to extract meaningful information and create structured Q&A pairs from documents.
+A sophisticated Python-based application that leverages Large Language Models (LLMs) to automatically process large documents based on various system prompts included in the program.
+This tool is designed to extract meaningful information and create structured data based on the system promppt selected.
+The solution is simple.
+Configure your LLM provider, upload your documents, and select the prompt you need.
+The application will process the documents and provide you with the results based on the selected System Prompt.

 ## Features